 Before we get to the meat and potatoes of mounting a legal defense to extortion charges in Pennsylvania, let us explain the differences between these three seemingly synonymous terms: extortion, coercion, and blackmail.

-In a nutshell, extortion can be defined as unlawfully coerced acquisition of property, money, services, or favors.
+In a nutshell, extortion can be defined as the unlawfully coerced acquisition of property, money, services, or favors.
 The classic example of extortion that we provided at the beginning falls into this legal definition.

 Coercion, on the other hand, refers to forcing an individual to commit a crime or do anything the individual would not normally do by intimidating him or her, threatening to inflict bodily injury or other harm against this individual or his/her family members, and or threatening to damage property.